 What characterize a great supervisor?

-Alternatively you can say that great supervisor maintains the highest possible productivity and motivation of the team (or of each team member), and helps the company to achieve their goals on an ongoing basis.
+Alternatively you can say that great (production) supervisor maintains the highest possible productivity and motivation of the team (or of each team member), and helps the company to achieve their goals on an ongoing basis.

 How would you assess the level of motivation of your subordinates?